Arkel International

-Arkel International is a privately held company based in Baton Rouge, Louisiana, that undertakes construction projects around the world.
-The company serves organizations, governments, and militaries.

-In 2008 Arkel had about 300 employees and $85 million in annual sales.
+Arkel International is an American privately held construction firm based in Baton Rouge, Louisiana, United States.
+The company serves organizations, governments, and militaries.In 2008 Arkel had about 300 employees and $85 million in annual sales.

 Foundation and expansion

 The company was founded in 1954, at first undertaking construction of chemical and refinery complexes in the Mississippi River valley.

 It then expanded into other parts of the United States, and then internationally.

 Although Arkel is diverse, Arkel International specializes in construction in challenging environments, building secure facilities with self-contained power supplies.

 Sugar refineries

 Arkel's first overseas project was a large sugar refinery in Sudan.

 The Kenana project was huge, involving a 40-megawatt power station, conduits, canals pumping stations, crushers and so on, and ended up costing $613 million.
 In 1974 it was awarded to Lonrho, but after cost overruns in 1977 the management contract was awarded to Arkel.

 Arkel won a government contract in Kenya for an overhaul and expansion of Nzoia Sugar Company in 1988.

 The project was troubled, with delays and cost overruns, and eventually a review committee recommended cancellation.